jamset/publisher-pulsar/README.md

 will be active (executed and paused on point that need Pulsar permission to execute further).

-After it Pulsar send allowing message to processes (subscribers), that allow them to continue their execution, i.e.
-- make a request to API.
+After it Pulsar send allowing message to processes (subscribers), that allow them to continue their execution, i.e. make a request to API.
 And so the limitation of API wouldn't be exceeded.

 And of course this module can be used for any purposes that need some simultaneous activity of processes.

 ##Schema

-On the schema described structure and meaning of commands between elements of module
+On the schema described structure and meaning of commands between elements of the module

 ![PublisherPulsar schema](https://github.com/jamset/publisher-pulsar/raw/master/images/publisher-pulsar-schema.jpg)